ahdinosaur/The-Git-Rap/README.md

 im a github boss title unrefuted follow ahdinosaur right now

+ohh hrmm is that a remote we have i wont git merge your branch if the code is bad your pull request has no tests and you know thats sad i got continuous git integration bro, you mad? even marak, could not deny the work flow... git is a power tool ready to put in work...

 mein, this is the git rap
 i am your git teacher
 and you could get slapped